Virtual reality and psHRI

 Sensor Observability Analysis aims to quantify the quality of sensor observations of task-space quantities based on the robot configuration.

-Development of pHRI techniques with a particular focus on touch interpretation and intention detection for the goal of achieving safe, comfortable, and intuitive autonomous pHRI.
+Development of pHRI techniques with a particular focus on multimodal touch interpretation and intention detection for the goal of achieving safe, comfortable, and intuitive autonomous pHRI.

 Automating single cell surgery and manipulation techniques on early-stage embryos, particluarly related to pre-implantation genetic diagnosis (PGD).